Action/emotion

 Dreaming About Shattered Dreams: Meaning, Psychology & Symbolism

-Dreaming of shattered dreams may reflect feelings of loss or disappointment regarding personal goals.
+Dreaming of shattered dreams may reflect feelings of disappointment or unfulfilled aspirations in waking life.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →